DAVID GREENE, HOST:

 VEDANTAM: Yeah.
 And I think it's the uncertainty that actually helps prompt this desire to connect the dots.
 And I think we've seen this time and time again, when you don't know, our mind goes searching for those explanations, and I think that's utterly human.
 The problem is if policymakers start making the same connections without evidence, because when they start doing that, you know, that's when you'll get racial profiling and that's when you get internment camps.

 GREENE: One of the other differences in today's society compared to decades ago, we see all of these images on cable news, we have social media.
 I mean we have video of the fertilizer plant blowing up.
 How does that affect, you know, how we consider these things?

-VEDANTAM: You know, one thing to think about, David, is that in our evolutionary past when, you know, these negative things happen to us, they were invariably things that happened our local environment because all the events that we knew about probably took place within a five mile radius from us.
+VEDANTAM: You know, one thing to think about, David, is that in our evolutionary past when, you know, these negative things happened to us, they were invariably things that happened in our local environment, because all the events that we knew about probably took place within a five-mile radius from us.

 GREENE: We've been talking to NPR's Shankar Vedantam.
 And Shankar, we'll hope for a week of better news next week.
 Thanks for coming in.

 VEDANTAM: Thanks, David.
 Transcript provided by NPR, Copyright NPR.